As with the other animals, understanding cobra requires serious exploration into new arenas of conceptual motion,

-The Spiral is for all practical purposes a Figure "8", or a Curly Q, or a circle, applied in a 3 dimensional
+The Spiral is for all practical purposes a Figure "8", or a Curly Q, or a circle, applied into a three

-configuration.
-For those of you who wish to explore further, there are many internal energy texts which outline the flow of Chi in the body, and show through graphical models how it moves about in spiral like patterns
+dimensional configuration.
+For those of you who wish to explore further, there are many internal energy texts which outline the flow of Chi in the body, and show through graphical models how it moves about in spiral

-up and down our body trunk and extremities.
-This energy is not your typical bio-mechanical, muscle/speed driven power.
-According to sources, the Qi is moved by your conscious intent, and manifests explosively as Jin,
+like patterns up and down our body trunk and extremities.
+This energy is not your typical bio-mechanical, muscle/and speed driven power.
+According to sources, the Qi is moved by your conscious intent, and manifests

-emerging from stillness.
+explosively as Jin, emerging from stillness.
 Masters have demonstrated this energy, sending attackers flying away, barely moving as they do so.
 Numerous videos can be found on YouTube which will show this better than my

 words.
-Again, for purposes of your own research, spiral movement, once you have become sensitized to its delicate nuances, can literally be felt to flow about on the exterior of the body, and at more advanced stages, coalesces into what
+Again, for purposes of your own research, spiral movement, once you have become sensitized to its delicate nuances, can literally be felt to flow about on the exterior of the body, and at more advanced stages,

 Cutting to the quick.
-You can take this path as far into complexity and research as you choose.
+You can take this path as far into complexity and research as you wish.